loathers/garbage-collector/README.md

 svn checkout https://svn.code.sf.net/p/kolmafiascripts/mafiarecovery/code/
 ```

+Universal Recovery will look a lot like mafia's default recovery settings, but will be managed in a more sophisticated manner.
+You can access these settings via the relay browser.

 ## Usage

 To invoke Garbage Collector, type `garbo` in the Mafia GCLI.
 In addition, you can use various flags to configure how Garbage Collector runs.
 Additionally, you can also specify the number of turns for garbo to run.